Frequently Asked Questions (FAQ)

 Adding an Apartment

 Yes, a permit is required for all renovations of apartments.
-For questions related to accessory dwelling units (ADUs) and building permits, consult the Homeowners Guide to ADUs or contact the Building Department.
+For questions related to accessory dwelling units (ADUs) and building permits, consult the Homeowners Guide to ARUs or contact the Building Department.
 We advise you to review your plans with the Zoning Examiner before beginning construction.

 What size unit can I build?